Avocados From Mexico Partners with Football Legend, Drew Brees, to "Get In The Guac Zone" for The Big Game

 "I'm teaming up with Avocados From Mexico because there really is nothing like guac on gameday," said Drew Brees, former quarterback and Big Game champion.
 "I love avocados – they taste great, they're good for you and they really do make just about anything better."

-"Football and guacamole go hand in hand and who better to partner with than Big Game champion and MVP, Drew Brees, to help drive buzz around our national shopper marketing campaign that supports the number one avocado consumption occasion," said Stephanie Bazan, Vice President of Trade and Market Development for Avocados From Mexico.
-"We are committed to continue to drive innovative shopper programs, leverage QR codes and push other digital levers to entice shoppers to build bigger baskets ahead of the Big Game."
+"Football and guacamole go hand in hand and who better to partner with than Big Game champion and MVP, Drew Brees, to help drive shopper engagement and avocado demand around our national shopper marketing campaign that supports the number one avocado consumption occasion," said Stephanie Bazan, Vice President of Trade and Market Development for Avocados From Mexico.
+"We are committed to continue to drive innovative shopper programs for our retail partners, leverage QR codes and push other digital levers to entice shoppers to build bigger baskets ahead of the Big Game."

 With over two billion avocados imported from Mexico every year, the Big Game remains as the number one occasion where avocados and guacamole are served and prepared1.
 Additionally, total basket rings at check-out are twice as high ten days leading up to the Big Game2 as consumers prepare their big game menus.
 To capitalize on this lift in sales, retailers are encouraged to set up their Big Game displays ten days before the game to ensure all Big Game sales are captured.